-- privacy and confidentiality - be treated with dignity and respect and victim-blaming attitudes will not be tolerated - have comprehensive information provided to them and their family in age-appropriate language and through an interpreter if necessary - participate in decision making about the course of action in dealing with the abuse or exploitation, appropriate to their age and developmental stage and together with their family or trusted support person (as defined in consultation with the child) - not be subject to discrimination based on any characteristic, for example gender, age, race/ethnicity, religious beliefs, family or social background, employment status, ability, sexual orientation, HIV status or any other characteristic be asked about what makes them feel safe and unsafe, and have an environment of trust created for and with them, to encourage them to feel powerful enough to express if they are worried about the process or feeling unsafe.
+- privacy and confidentiality - be treated with dignity and respect and victim-blaming attitudes will not be tolerated - have comprehensive information provided to them and their family in age-appropriate language and through an interpreter if necessary - participate in decision making about the course of action in dealing with the abuse or exploitation, appropriate to their age and developmental stage and together with their family or trusted support person (as defined in consultation with the child) - not be subject to discrimination based on any characteristic, for example gender, age, race/ethnicity, religious beliefs, family or social background, employment status, ability, sexual orientation, HIV status or any other characteristic - be asked about what makes them feel safe and unsafe, and have an environment of trust created for and with them, to encourage them to feel powerful enough to express if they are worried about the process or feeling unsafe.

-Personnel and Partners may refer child survivors and family members to local support agencies and emergency care/counselling providers in accordance with their needs, wants and wishes as per the survivor-centred approach.
+Personnel and Partners may refer child survivors and family members to local support agencies and emergency care/counselling providers and cover costs/basic needs assistance where appropriate.